Moving Between Schools

 Any changes to an EHCP must be made by 15 February the year they transfer.

 Main transfer stages for children

 Nursery to school

 - Middle school to upper school

 Hints for you to help your child/ young person settle into their new school

 It maybe that your child or young person to is a little worried, or excited, by the prospect of a move to a new school.
-They can see how other children or young people of a similar age feel and ask questions on 'Ask Sam' - the advise page for Childline.
+They can see how other children or young people of a similar age feel.
+Ask questions on 'Ask Sam', the advise page for Childline.

 You can help them too by: